Pavel Vidanov

-Pavel Vidanov (Павел Виданов; born 1 August 1988) is a Bulgarian retired footballer who last played as a defender for Pirin Blagoevgrad.
+Pavel Vidanov (Павел Виданов; born 1 August 1988) is a Bulgarian former professional footballer who played as a defender.

 Career

 CSKA Sofia

 Born in Sofia, Vidanov began his career with local club CSKA Sofia.
 He made his professional debut in a 2–0 home win over Botev Plovdiv on 18 April 2007, coming on as a substitute for Tiago Silva.
 He made his first start on 27 May against Belasitsa Petrich at Tsar Samuil Stadium in the last game of the 2006–07 season.

 In January 2008, he was loaned out to Vihren Sandanski for the rest of the season, where he played 14 games in the A Group.

 In June 2008, Vidanov returned to CSKA.
 Since then, he played as regular for CSKA and was also called up to the national team of his country.

 Rapid București (loan)

 On 19 February 2011, Vidanov was loaned out to the Romanian club Rapid București with an option for purchase at the end of the 2010–11 Liga I season.
 He made his debut in a 3–2 away loss against Gloria Bistrița on 18 March.
 Vidanov returned to CSKA at the end of the season having made only 6 appearances in Liga I.